soapdog/patchfox/src/packages/search/docs/README.md

 # Search Package

-The Search package manages searching on SSB.
-Which can happen by either using the search box on top of the interface or `ssb?` in the omnibox.
+The `search` package manages searching on SSB.
+Users can search either by using the search box on top of the interface, or by typing `ssb?` in the browser's omnibox.